-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the Audit Period were carried out in compliance with the provisions of the Act.
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors Independent Directors and Woman Director.
+There were no changes in the composition of the Board of Directors that took place during the Audit Period.